How to look up a nonprofit using the IRS Tax Exempt Organization Search (TEOS)

 That being said, organizations should take a moment to review the information available on TEOS to ensure it is accurate.

-This is a good opportunity to verify your organization’s exemption has not been automatically revoked.
+The IRS TEOS website is a good opportunity to verify your organization’s exemption has not been automatically revoked.
 This is not an uncommon occurrence for small clubs in which the treasurer changes every year or two and the organization does not have a formal postal address.
 Automatic revocations can easily slip by the club and not be noticed until a donor (or prospective) donor uses the TEOS to verify the deductibility of a contribution.